-- We propose a novel language-based contrastive pretraining for the downstream task of 3D scene graph prediction by exploiting the knowledge of language models. - We show that our pre-training improves 3D scene graph prediction of a simple graph neural network to define a new SOTA by outperforming the existing fully-supervised methods. - We demonstrate further capabilities of our approach, by exploiting the language-aligned scene graph features to predict room types in a zero-shot manner.
+- We show that our pre-training improves 3D scene graph prediction of a simple graph neural network to define a new SOTA by outperforming the existing fullysupervised methods. - We demonstrate further capabilities of our approach, by exploiting the language-aligned scene graph features to predict room types in a zero-shot manner.